seemasm20-source/networking-labs/04-tcp-ip-network-troubleshooting/project 2-ip addressing/apipa-issues.md

     APIPA (Automatic Private IP Addressing) activates automatically on Windows when a PC set to DHCP cannot reach a DHCP server.
-The PC assigns itself

-    an address from the 169.254.0.0/16 range.
-This address cannot communicate with any real network device it is a self-assigned fallback only.
+    The PC assigns itself an address from the 169.254.0.0/16 range.
+This address cannot communicate with any real network device

+    it is a self-assigned fallback only.

-       ## 🔧 Quick Verify
+   ## 🔍 Quick verify

        C:\> ipconfig